Transition to Civilian Life for Veterans

 Obtain official copies of your military papers.
 This may include your separation or discharge papers (DD Form 214) or medical records.

-Obtain Verification of Military Experience and Training (VMET; DD-2586) records.
+Learn how to obtain your Verification of Military Experience and Training (VMET) records.
 This will help you prepare a resume or fill out applications for college or civilian vocational training.